 I hope that these tidbits of advice help rising seniors.
 The college admissions process is no-doubt a stressful time in one’s life, yet it can also be a beneficial and worthwhile time for self-reflection.
 This marks the first time a student is truly forced to reflect on one’s own life and characterize his or her beliefs and passions.

 Allison Schwartz wrote this article in the spring of her senior year at Harriton High School in Rosemont, Pa. where she was Editor-in-Chief of the Harriton Banner, the school’s newspaper.
-She is currently a junior at the University of Pennsylvania.
+She is currently a senior at the University of Pennsylvania.